mrSundvoll/gathering-gaia/README.md

 # Contribution

 Solution consist of a client and api.
-- The API is at root of this repository and implemented using dotnet core.
+- The API can be found under [LiarsDiceAPI](./LiarsDiceAPI) and is implemented using dotnet core.
 - Client can be found under [WebClient](./WebClient).

 ## API